Dood3/walkthrough-s-/minotaur.md

 ![PIC_REV2](https://user-images.githubusercontent.com/93183445/140651333-9964013c-007a-45ff-b3f1-e1d662fa0927.png)

 After running linpeas.sh and searching around for a bit, I got a tip.
 Remember the content of one of the files we
 found in the ftp earlier.
-There a timer is mentioned (didn't make the connection, I got a tip..).
+Where a timer is mentioned?
 There's a file in the root directory that we can write to.
-Plus it is owned by root..
+Plus, it is owned by root..
 So let's abuse that and pack a rev-shell in that very file :)

 ![PIC_REV3](https://user-images.githubusercontent.com/93183445/140651338-c8f5a0cf-5939-4dac-ab46-d50150fe698f.png)